 Thus, encouraging manufacturers to push Microsoft’s products.

-Bundling if abused by a monopolist can turn into anti-competitive behaviors.
+Bundling, if abused by a monopolist, can turn into anti-competitive behavior.

 Google Chrome on Android Devices

 One of the most successful Google acquisitions has been Android, which enabled the company to stay on top of the game throughout the mobile devices era.

 In this context, some Google products (such as Google Chrome) are bundled by default within hardware Andoird devices.

 This enables Google to keep also a competitive advantage in its core business model, as the company can capture the whole data pipeline.

 In recent years, AI has incredibly evolved to the point of becoming able to provide precise answers at scale.

 In short, for years, Google has been tweaking its algorithms at scale to give users direct answers to their questions.